Saugatsaugat/HibernateProject/README.md

 This is a hibernate practice project.
-In this project, I have praticed with most of the operations of Hibernate ORM with the MySQL database.
+In this project, I have practiced with most of the operations of Hibernate ORM with the MySQL database.